-Sitting on an ace in the hole, with a king and ten up, Roscoe called Zach’s fifteen-cent-bet.
+Sitting on an ace in the hole, with a queen and ten up, Roscoe called Zach’s fifteen-cent-bet.
 There were no pairs showing and the bettor had just drawn a jack to his queen.

 Cliff mentioned that the Treasury Department had announced it would no longer print two-dollar bills.
 “And, I heard boot camp pay comes in the form of -- what else? -- two-dollar bills.”

 “Where’d you hear that?”
 Zach challenged.
 “I bet it’s bullshit.”

 “Maybe we’re going to get the last of the deuces,” said Rusty.
 “And, I’ll take any of them you don’t want.”

 Roscoe’s mind wasn’t on payday or the poker game.
 He was daydreaming about Julie smiling on the beach, with her teal-colored eyes glistening and her sun-streaked hair livened by a gust of wind.

 Roscoe grappled with his thoughts, trying to pull them together -- memory, urges, and anticipation all marching to the steady beat provided by the tracks.
 It occurred to him there was something more than mere distance between his seat on that train and what had been his life in Virginia.